autred/blog/_posts/2015-10-31-a-new-backend.md

 We've also made various bug fixes around the site.

 Thanks for your continued support!
 Like what we're doing?
-Consider some <a href="/carry">cheese</a>!
+Consider some cheese!